Post-Production Supervisor Services

 Post supervisors coordinating El Ranchito, User T38, Telson, Deluxe Spain pipelines for the Almodóvar, Bayona, and Mediapro slates

 Here is how this works in practice.
 Spain's post-prod-oversight pool runs senior crew setting up edit, VFX, color, sound-design, mix, music, and final-delivery pipelines across the country's top facilities.
-El Ranchito Madrid (Game of Thrones VFX-Spain, Stranger Things, the Bayona Society of the Snow and The Impossible work — multiple Goya VFX wins, Emmy nominations).
+El Ranchito Madrid (Game of Thrones VFX-Spain, Stranger Things, the Bayona Society of the Snow and The Impossible work — many Goya VFX wins, Emmy nominations).
 User T38 Madrid, Telson Madrid, Deluxe Spain Madrid.
 Filmax Color Barcelona, Apuntolapospo, Best Digital, Lalalab.
 And the boutique Madrid-Barcelona color, sound, and finishing shops.

 Here is the short of it.
 VFX pipelines route through El Ranchito (the dominant Spanish VFX house), Twin Pines, Onirikal, La Casa Animada, and the global houses operating Spanish-tax-credit-eligible work.
 Sound-design and mix runs through Best Digital, Soundub Madrid, Tecnison Madrid, and the Dolby Atmos certified rooms across Madrid and Barcelona.
 Music-and-score oversight routes through the SGAE (Sociedad General de Autores y Editores) and DAMA royalty-collection frameworks for the Alberto Iglesias, Roque Baños.
 Fernando Velázquez, and Lucas Vidal composer cohort.

 Here is the breakdown.
 Project work spans the Almodóvar El Deseo slate (Pain and Glory, Parallel Mothers, Madres paralelas finishing through Madrid).
-Bayona Apaches Entertainment productions (Society of the Snow 2024 Oscar nom, The Impossible tsunami-VFX, A Monster Calls).
+Bayona Apaches Entertainment shoots (Society of the Snow 2024 Oscar nom, The Impossible tsunami-VFX, A Monster Calls).
 Sorogoyen Atresmedia Cine drama (El Reino, Las bestias, Antidisturbios), Carla Simón Berlin-Golden-Bear features.
 Plus prestige-series finishing for Mediapro Studios (Money Heist's multi-season post-pipeline at full Spanish stack).
 Bambú Producciones (Las Chicas del Cable, Grand Hotel period-VFX).
 Movistar+ Originals (La Peste, La Unidad).
 Netflix Spain Originals, HBO Max, Amazon, and Disney+.

 ACT 03